MakieOrg/Makie.jl/docs/examples/plotting_functions/text.md

 ## Offset

 The offset attribute can be used to shift text away from its position.
-This is especially useful with `space = :screen`, for example to place text together with barplots.
+This is especially useful with `space = :pixel`, for example to place text together with barplots.
 You can specify the end of the barplots in data coordinates, and then offset the text a little bit to the left.

 \begin{examplefigure}{}